miguelzeph/miguelzeph.github.io/docs/documentation/aws/01_deploy_docker_AWS_EC2.md

-# Deploying a Docker Container on AWS EC2
+# Deploying a Docker Container on AWS EC2 from Scratch

 This guide will walk you through the steps to deploy your Docker container on an AWS EC2 instance.

+### Prerequisites
+- AWS Account
+- Docker installed on your local machine
+- An application to deploy (Dockerized)

 ## 1. Build Your Application
 First, create and test your application locally.
 Once the app is ready, move to the next steps to containerize it using Docker.